Skip to content

 Shared non-primary-key columns used by the bundled User model.

-Set auth_hashed_password_column_name on a subclass to keep the public hashed_password attribute while mapping it to a different SQL column name such as password_hash.
+Set auth_hashed_password_column_name on a subclass when the app keeps the public hashed_password attribute but stores it under a different SQL column name such as password_hash.

 Map the password-hash attribute to the configured SQL column name.